18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/data-engineering-part-5-data-pipeline/index.md

 ### FSx for Lustre

-When your training data is already in S3 and you plan to run training jobs several times using different algorithms and parameters, consider using FSx for Lustre, a file system service.
+When your training data is already in S3, and you plan to run training jobs several times using different algorithms and parameters, consider using FSx for Lustre, a file system service.
 The first time you run a training job, FSx for Lustre copies data from S3 and makes it available to SageMaker.
 You can use the same FSx file system for subsequent iterations of training jobs, preventing repeated downloads of common S3 objects.

 To learn more, refer to:

 - [Amazon Web Services HPC Workshops](https://www.hpcworkshops.com/04-amazon-fsx-for-lustre.html)
-  - This workshop is about High Performance Computing
+  - This workshop is about High-Performance Computing
 - [Kubernetes and EKS](https://www.eksworkshop.com/beginner/190_fsx_lustre/)
-  - This workshop explores multiple ways to configure VPC, ALB, and EC2 Kubernetes workers, and Elastic Kubernetes Service
+  - This workshop explores multiple ways to configure VPC, ALB, and EC2 Kubernetes workers and Elastic Kubernetes Service

 ### Elastic File System

 Alternatively, if your training data is already in Elastic File System (EFS), we recommend using that as your training data source.
-EFS can directly launch your training jobs from the service without the need for data movement, resulting in faster training start times.
+EFS can directly launch your training jobs from the service without data movement, resulting in faster training start times.
 For example, a data scientist can use a Jupyter notebook to do initial cleansing on a training set, launch a training job from SageMaker, then use their notebook to drop a column and re-launch the training job, comparing the resulting models to see which works better.

 To learn more, refer to:

 - [Cloud File Storage the AWSome Way!](https://github.com/aws-samples/amazon-efs-workshop)
 - [Kubernetes and EKS](https://www.eksworkshop.com/beginner/190_efs/launching-efs/)
-  - This workshop explores multiple ways to configure VPC, ALB, and EC2 Kubernetes workers, and Elastic Kubernetes Service
+  - This workshop explores multiple ways to configure VPC, ALB, and EC2 Kubernetes workers and Elastic Kubernetes Service

 ### Training load time comparison

 When choosing a file system, take into consideration the training load time.
-The table below shows an example of some different file systems and the relative rate that they can transfer images to a compute cluster.
-Relative speed is the comparison of the relative (to EFS) **images** per second that each file system can load.
+The table below shows an example of some different file systems and the relative rate they can transfer images to a compute cluster.
+Relative speed compares the relative (to EFS) **images** per second that each file system can load.

 | File system | Relative Speed |
 | ----------- | -------------- |